github-resume

 With the help of our courses, you can acquire and improve the skills necessary to shine on GitHub—and your resume.
 We teach you not just skills, but also provide valuable experience working with others.
 Also, you can develop a portfolio of work to upload to GitHub and show to potential employers.
 Get started today, free of charge.

-This blog was originally published in September 2021 and has been updated to include our new GitHub courses and resources.
+This blog was originally published in September 2021 and has been updated to include information about our new GitHub courses and resources.

 Related courses